NetClose - Auto-Reconciliation Saved Search Setup

 Search Column Label

 The next field, Search Column Label, is where you tell the script that will be running and reading the values from this saved search which column in the search it needs to sum.
-This is the only field where you will use a column label to do this; all of the other fields will use the internal ID of the underlying field value, but summing the column label allows you the flexibility to use formula or other calculated values as your summed amount rather than having to sum a particular field.
+This is the only field where you will use a column label to do this; all of the other fields will use the Internal ID of the underlying field value, but summing the column label allows you the flexibility to use formula or other calculated values as your summed amount rather than having to sum a particular field.
 In this example, the "Gross Asset Value" column is the one that we want to sum to pull in the balance of our subledger.

 Record Joins on Internal ID Fields